Want to know a little secret to giving your next piece of content a head start in ranking on Google?

-Want to start ranking on Google?
-You need to know a thing or two about search intent.
+Here it is: you need to know a thing or two about search intent.

+That's where search intent comes in.
 The web is crowded, it's impossible to say for sure (because Google is secretive) though it's been estimated that Google analyzes and indexes billions of web pages per day.
 If you want to rank in the top 10 for your keywords you need to do more than hope for the best.

 To rank in the top 10, you need to be strategic and use a bit of psychology.